 Prime Day Deals Still Going Strong on AirPods, iPads, MacBooks, and More

-Amazon Prime Day is currently in its second day, and this year the event will last for four days from July 8-11, the longest Prime Day yet.
-As it does every year, Prime Day offers shoppers a huge selection of deals across Amazon's storefront.
-With the event now underway, we're tracking numerous all-time low prices on Apple gear right now.
+Although in previous years Amazon Prime Day would be finished by now, this year the event is in its third day.
+Prime Day 2025 is set to run through tomorrow, July 11, making it the longest Prime Day yet.
+As it does every year, Prime Day offers shoppers a huge selection of deals across Amazon's storefront and we're tracking numerous all-time low prices on Apple gear right now.

 Note: MacRumors is an affiliate partner with Amazon.
 When you click a link and make a purchase, we may receive a small payment, which helps us keep the site running.